Thomas H. Heaton: Biography

-Tom Heaton received his B.S. from Indiana University in 1972, and Ph.D. from Caltech in 1978.
+Heaton attended Bates College for two years after high school.
+He transferred to Indiana University Bloomington and received his B.S. in 1972, and Doctor of Philosophy from California Institute of Technology in 1978.
 He wrote his Ph.D. thesis on ray theory and its application to seismology, under the supervision of seismologist Don Helmberger.
-After graduation, Heaton joined the USGS in 1979.
+After graduation, Heaton joined the United States Geological Survey (USGS) in 1979.
 There he worked as a research geophysicist in their Pasadena office from 1979 until July 1995, at which time he was the USGS project chief of the Southern California Seismic Network.
 He was the scientist in charge of the USGS Pasadena office from 1985 until October 1992 and he was also the coordinator of the USGS earthquake program in southern California.
 Heaton returned to Caltech in 1995 where he resumed the post of the professor of geophysics and civil engineering.
 Heaton is married and has three children.

 Research

 Heaton's research has principally focused on seismology and earthquake physics, with emphasis on earthquake rupture dynamics, earthquake early warning and strong ground motion.
 He is perhaps best known in the scientific community for his several contributions in source inversions and specially his influential 1990 paper "Evidence for and Implications of self healing pulses of slip in earthquakes", where he clearly provided evidence for the existence of another mode of rupture for earthquakes; namely the pulse like mode, other than the widely accepted crack like model that was adopted at that time.
 This paper triggered a new way for earthquake scientists to look at earthquake ruptures.